Interpretable Retinal Disease Prediction Using Biology-Informed Heterogeneous Graph Representations

 arXiv — cs.LGThursday, November 20, 2025 at 5:00:00 AM

-• A new method for predicting diabetic retinopathy stages using biology
+• A novel method for predicting diabetic retinopathy has been introduced, utilizing a biology

 — via World Pulse Now AI Editorial System